 What began as a foster care agency in 1894 has grown into an innovative agency with the vision that all children have secure, caring families, good health, and function well cognitively, emotionally and behaviorally.
-Today programs include: behavioral health/ mental health, permanency planning, community/ neighborhood based services, school based services, and early childhood and parent education services.
+Today programs include: behavioral health/mental health, permanency planning, treatment for child abuse/neglect, maternal child health, community/neighborhood based services, school based services, early childhood and parent education services and Head Start services.
 Programs address the developmental continuum from pre-natal to adult.
 Please see the program timeline for the Children’s Home Society of New Jersey here.

-With 300 staff and over 900 volunteers, CHSONJ serves over 59,000 at-risk infants, children, you and families yearly.
+With 300 staff and over 900 volunteers, CHSONJ serves over 59,000 at-risk infants, children, youth and families yearly.
 For more information, please visit www.chsofnj.org.

-The Chief Financial Officer (CFO) position is a role critical to supporting CHSONJ’s ongoing growth and development.
-Reporting to the President and Chief Executive Officer and as a member of the Executive team, the CFO will be responsible for overseeing all fiscal and fiduciary responsibilities for the organization, ensuring timely and accurate financial reporting and budget processes, conducting strategic analysis of business performance and forecasting, and providing oversight of the finance and facilities.
+The Chief Financial Officer (CFO) position is a role critical to supporting the ongoing growth and development of The Children’s Home Society of New Jersey (CHSofNJ).
+CHSofNJ is a leading statewide child and family service agency with approximately $20M annual budget, $23.2M in investments, eight locations, 300 staff, and an impeccable reputation.
+CHSofNJ also enjoys national recognition of its effective models of services.
+Reporting to the President/Chief Executive Officer and as a member of the Executive team, the CFO will lead and oversee all fiscal, fiduciary and infrastructure responsibilities for the organization, ensuring timely and accurate financial reporting and budget processes, conducting strategic analysis of business performance and forecasting, and providing oversight of staff.

 Specific responsibilities include: